 - How big is the school?
 How many children are enrolled there?

-- What facilities does the school have to support your child’s learning – playgrounds, library, home language support, music programs, clubs and sporting teams?
+- What facilities does the school have to support your child’s learning – playgrounds, library, music programs, clubs and sporting teams?

-- What are the school’s previous academic results or performance in other areas like the arts, sport or community engagement?
+- What are the school’s previous academic results?
+What about its performance in other areas like the arts, sport or community engagement?

 - How well does the school support children with special needs, if your child has a disability, developmental delay, autism spectrum disorder or other need?

 - What opportunities are there for parent and family involvement with the school, and how is communication between home and the school managed?

 - Does the school have a connection with the local community?

 Many parents worry they can’t afford to send their child to the ‘best’ school in the area.
 Every school has strengths that will enhance your child’s experience.
 Getting to know what those strengths are and how you can support them will benefit your child’s education.